JeanCarletta/HeatHack-Sessions/technology-guide/wifi-sequence/connect-to-hub.md

 :align: center
 ```

-Open your web browser and type “192.168.4.1” into the address bar at the top.
-You might have a separate "search" bar.
-Using that won't work.
+Open your web browser and type 192.168.4.1 into the address bar at the top.
 Chrome, Safari, Firefox, Samsung Internet and Microsoft Edge are all web browsers.

+Searching on 192.168.4.1 won't work, but sometimes it's hard to tell when a browser will treat something as an address and when it will treat it as a search term.
+If you can't figure it out, let us know.